aregtech/areg-sdk/README.md

 #### Development

 The development guidance and step-by-step example to create a simple service-enabled application are described in [DEVELOP](./docs/DEVELOP.md).
 See [_Hello Service!_](./docs/DEVELOP.md#hello-service) as an example to create service.
+More details are in the [Wiki page](https://github.com/aregtech/areg-sdk/wiki) of _AREG SDK_.

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>